llvm/llvm-project/llvm/docs/TestSuiteGuide.md

    ```

    Installing the official Python release of lit in a Python virtual
-   environment would also work.
+   environment could also work.
 This will install the most recent
    release of lit:

    ```bash
    % python3 -m venv .venv
    % . .venv/bin/activate